-Out of the current 31 Caribbean Football Union (CFU) nations, only three in Jamaica, Trinidad & Tobago and Haiti run their own fully professional league.
-Some are semi-professional like Aruba, Suriname and Puerto Rico.
-Others are strictly amateur and the quality of domestic football is severely lacking.
-The opportunities to be recognized in a wider context are rather restricted in many Caribbean leagues due to lack of media coverage and scouts.
-If you’re a precocious young talent in Turks and Caicos Islands, for example, the chances of making a name for yourself are slim.
+Out of the current 31 Caribbean Football Union (CFU) nations, only three in Jamaica, Trinidad & Tobago, and Haiti, run their own fully professional league.
+Some are semi-professional, like Aruba, Suriname, and Puerto Rico.
+Others are strictly amateur, and the quality of domestic football is severely lacking.
+The opportunities to be recognized in a wider context are rather restricted in many Caribbean leagues due to a lack of media coverage and scouts.
+If you’re a precocious young talent in the Turks and Caicos Islands, for example, the chances of making a name for yourself are slim.
 The proposed league would help propel these types of players into the regional limelight.

 On the surface, then, a pan-Caribbean league – dubbed Major League Football (MLF) – would be a great addition.
 The Caribbean Football Trust Limited (CFTL) said in a statement in November last year that the league would feature 20 teams competing for $3 million in prize money, with that figure set to rise to $5 million after the first three years.
-CTFL chairman and CEO Chris Anderson is yet to name those 20 clubs and any attempt to stage such a competition would require official approval and sanctioning from the relevant governing bodies, notably the Caribbean Football Union (CFU), Confederation of North, Central America, and Caribbean Association Football (CONCACAF), and Federation Internationale de Football Association (FIFA).
+CTFL chairman and CEO Chris Anderson is yet to name those 20 clubs, and any attempt to stage such a competition would require official approval and sanction from the relevant governing bodies, notably the Caribbean Football Union (CFU), Confederation of North, Central America, and Caribbean Association Football (CONCACAF), and Federation Internationale de Football Association (FIFA).